galatea-associates/fuse-starter-typescript/README.md

         shared
 ```

-frontend, shared and backend.
-These were initialized using the npm command in the following seciont
+These packages were initialized using the npm command in the following section

 ### NPM initialization